|

 IHR Day commemorates the day in 1948 when the United Nations adopted the Universal Declaration of Human Rights (UDHR).

-*LGBT is an inclusive term representing Lesbian, Gay, Bisexual and Trans(gender).
 It also includes other groups relating to sexual orientation or gender identity including Intersex, Queer and more.